wifisensing/PicoScenes-Manual/source/installation.rst

 **Q1**: I encountered "E: fail to fetch XXX, File has unexpected size (xxx != xxx). ..." error during apt installation.

-A: The most possible reason is that the PicoScenes repository is updated, but your local apt cache is not synced.
+A: The possible reason is that the PicoScenes repository is updated, but your local apt cache is not synced.
 To fix this error, you should run ``sudo apt update`` again to sync your local apt cache.
 If you still encounter this problems, you may seek :ref:`tech_support` by submitting a bug report to PicoScenes Issues Tracker.